Accessibility Plan

 Already in place and ongoing |

-Increase in national curriculum / attendance |
+Increase in access to the national curriculum Pupils have medical needs met |

 We are committed to providing a fully accessible environment which values and includes all pupils, staff, academy councillors, parents and visitors regardless of their education, physical, sensory, social, spiritual, emotional and cultural needs.
 We are committed to challenging negative attitudes about disability and accessibility and to developing a culture of awareness, tolerance and inclusion.